James A. Bell: Career

 Within Boeing, he has held positions as vice president of contracts and pricing for the company's Space and Communications Division.
 He later became senior vice president of finance and corporate controller.
 In November 2004 he became the company's chief financial officer, following the firing of Michael M. Sears due to a government contract scandal.
 He is a member of the board of directors of J. P. Morgan Chase, Dow Chemical Company, the Chicago Urban League, World Business Chicago, the Chicago Economic Club, New Leaders for New Schools and Apple Inc.

 Bell retired from the Boeing Company effective April 1, 2012.
 On February 1, 2012, Greg Smith succeeded Bell as executive vice president and chief financial officer of Boeing Company.

 Career path

 Awards

 In 2004, at the 32nd Alumni Awards Gala, Bell was the recipient of California State University, Los Angeles's Distinguished Alumnus or Alumna of the College of Business and Economics.

 Personal

-Bell is married to Mary.
-Bell has two children, Champagne and Sean.
+Bell and his wife, Mary, have two children, Champagne and Sean.
 His campaign contributions were to Democratic party politicians.